ramyaasam/RamyaSriAsam-NHSBSA/README.md

 # nhs_selenium_bdd

-<b>Sample test project for validating new NHS eligbility checker tool.<b>
+<b>Sample test project for validating the funcationality of the new NHS eligbility checker tool.<b>

 <b>Required dependencies to run this project<b><br>
 1.Java SE v8<br>